Jared O'Mara: Criminal prosecution

 In his examination, Arnold told the court that O'Mara's election was "a massive shock", and that the MP became convinced that the Speaker, John Bercow, "had it in for him" and refused his expenses.
 Arnold said that the work he provided O'Mara was genuine, and that he would offer O'Mara media training by roleplaying as Jeremy Paxman.
 His second invoice was a "retainer" so that O'Mara could call him at any time.
 He said that he decided to resign after suspecting that O'Mara had drunk a litre of vodka before a BBC Look North interview that Arnold had arranged.
 He accused O'Mara of smoking sixty cigarettes a day at one stage.
 Arnold also told the court that O'Mara had submitted subject access requests to the Labour Party and Unite the Union, with a view to suing them under data protection law.

 O'Mara's defence said that he failed to follow the correct processes because of administrative ignorance.
 They said that his claims were ignorant or incompetent, rather than dishonest, and that he believed that he was entitled to submit them given the genuine assistance he received.
 The defence further asked jurors to consider the effects of his mental health and autism.
 O'Mara declined to give evidence at the trial.

 On 8 February 2023, O'Mara was found guilty of six counts of fraud, and not guilty of two counts.
 Arnold was found guilty on three counts of fraud, and not guilty on a further three.
 Of the counts of which O'Mara was cleared, one related to employing a friend, John Woodliff, as a constituency support officer.
 Woodliff had been jointly charged with one count of fraud, for which he was cleared.
 On 9 February 2023, O'Mara was sentenced to four years' imprisonment.
 Arnold was handed a fifteen-month term, suspended for two years.
+On 26 September 2023, O'Mara's appeal against his sentence was denied by the Court of Appeal.